ChatGPT wants my job. It can’t (and it won’t) have it.

 Lauren Bowden, Fintech content lead at The Comms Crowd looks at the opportunities and challenges facing Regtech firms, and the role trust plays in ensuring future success.

-- For start-ups when there’s a multitude of moving parts at any one time, external communications should be planned carefully and not rushed.
-Investing in building relationships with the trade journalists forms the beginning of your journey and is always time well spent, as these independent and credible sources are always essential conduits to getting news out when the time is right.
+- External communications should be planned carefully for start-ups with many moving parts.
+Investing in building relationships with trade journalists marks the beginning of the journey and is always time well spent.
+These independent and credible sources are essential conduits for getting news out when the time is right.

-- Solid content marketing and a strategic social media plan including blogs, e-books, infographics, whitepapers, and other high value content shared directly with prospects and customers or distributed over curated social media accounts like LinkedIn can work at any size or type of Regtech firm.
-That is provided it speaks authentically to the right audience, and that content is relevant, it adds value, and is not overtly promotional.
-And with the amount of change inherent in the regulatory landscape, the opportunities for subject matter experts to demonstrate thought leadership and guidance are plentiful.
+- Solid content marketing and a strategic social media plan should be shared directly with prospects and customers, including blogs, e-books, infographics, and whitepapers and posted to social media platforms like LinkedIn.
+Content must speak authentically to the right audience, be relevant, add value, and avoid the overly promotional.
+With the amount of change in the regulatory landscape, the opportunities for subject matter experts to demonstrate thought leadership and guidance are plentiful.

 Time to read: 3 minutes